-In club deals, Sponsors almost always secured contractual rights to nominate or designate directors to serve on the public company's board of directors (in some cases, including committees thereof) following an IPO.
-In single-Sponsor deals, Sponsors secured such rights in a significant minority of deals.
+In club deals, Sponsors usually secured contractual rights to nominate or designate directors to serve on the public company's board of directors (in some cases, including committees thereof) following an IPO.
+In single-Sponsor deals, Sponsors secured such rights in a significant majority of deals.

-These rights were typically structured as (1) a right for the Sponsor to nominate a certain number of directors to the board, (2) an agreement among pre-IPO stockholders to vote their shares in favor of a certain number of Sponsor nominees or (3) a combination of both.

-- Generally, the number of directors a Sponsor was entitled to nominate or designate was proportional to (or otherwise tied to) its ownership position in the company post-IPO (as required by listing rules) and fell away completely once the Sponsor's ownership level fell below a specified percentage of the company's outstanding equity (typically around 10%). - Based on the surveyed IPOs, we found that the designation/nomination right is more prevalent in club deals than in single-Sponsor deals (80% vs. 42%).
-This is likely because in such deals, a single Sponsor may have a greater level of comfort that its preferred nominees will be elected given its initially large ownership position.
+- These rights were typically structured as (1) a right for the Sponsor to nominate a certain number of directors to the board, (2) an agreement among pre-IPO shareholders to vote their shares in favor of a certain number of Sponsor nominees or (3) a combination of both. - Generally, the number of directors a Sponsor was entitled to nominate or designate was proportional to (or otherwise tied to) its ownership position in the company post-IPO and fell away completely once the Sponsor's ownership level fell below a specified percentage of the company's outstanding equity (typically around 10%).